CSCI-3398/hackathon2/README.md

 # Hackathon 2

 In this hackathon, you will be building an ASR system and using it to recognize speech in the form of a set of audio recordings of people placing pizza orders and transcriptions of those recordings.
 You will calculate the word error rate (WER) of a baseline system and try to improve the WER by modifying the pronunciation and language models.
-You'll be completing this lab independently or in teams of two
+You'll be completing this lab independently or in teams of two.

-By 11:59pm on Thursday 10/29, push:
+By 11:59pm on Thursday 10/29, push the following three files to your repo:

-* a PDF containing your answers to the questions (marked in boldface, beginning with Q)
+* a PDF containing your answers to the questions marked in boldface, beginning with Q (`hackathon2.pdf`)
 * your best performing language model (`best.lm`)
 * your best performing lexicon (`best.dic`)